kestra-io/docs/content/blogs/2024-10-07-3-years-of-kestra.md

 Kestra was designed to tackle Leroy Merlin’s issues—**scalability, flexibility**, and making things easier for engineers across various teams.
 The idea was to build something that could handle their massive data operations but still be user-friendly for engineers from different teams, whether they worked in data, BI, or infrastructure.

-After months of development and testing, Kestra went live at Leroy Merlin, and it transformed their workflows.
+After months of development and testing, Kestra went live at Leroy Merlin, and it improved their workflows significantly.
 What used to take multiple teams days to complete was now done in hours, with engineers able to manage their own workflows independently.

 By **August 2020**, Leroy Merlin upgraded to the **Enterprise Edition of Kestra**, which brought even more features like role-based access control and advanced security, further improving their processes.
 Today, Kestra runs over **400,000 executions** and **3 million tasks** per month at Leroy Merlin, handling everything from real-time data transfers to long-running data science workflows.